 OK, OK, I know, I said I was finished teaching workshops in Provence.
 But last spring was the first time in over 20 years I hadn't gone to Provence and I really missed it.
-So I am teaching one, and only one, workshop there in 2018.
-Because no place continues to call me to paint like Provence does.
+So I am teaching one workshop in September of 2018.
+And then one more in the spring of 2019.
+No place calls me to paint like Provence does.
 And of course I'm not alone.
 Corot, Bonnard, van Gogh, Gaugain, Matisse, Cézanne and Picasso, all came to live and work here.
 I know you too will love the quality of light, the folds of the earth, the old stone farm buildings and medieval hilltop villages, the poplars and cypresses.

 It is between Mt.
 Ventoux to the east, the highest mountain in Provence, and Les Dentelles to the west, a group of mountains with such intricate peaks they are named after lace (dentelle).
 The richly articulated landscape seems like a cross between Provence and the Chianti region of Tuscany, with its vineyards, olive groves, cherry and apricot orchards, cypress and the warm patina of ancient farmhouses and hilltop villages.